andrasq/node-docs/elastic-pipes.md

 ## Design

 Not a pipe dream!
-Use a journal file.
+Use a journal file:  append newline terminated strings, and periodically process the journal, replacing it with a new empty file.

 Files are Great

 - unlimited capacity (disk space is one of the most plentiful resources on a system)
+- very high bandwidth (buffered and cached by the operating system, small bursts are near-memory speed)
 - grows and shrinks as needed, system reclaims resources
-- most optimized codepaths are append and in-order read
+- most optimized use cases are append and in-order read
-- very high bandwidth (buffered and cached by the operating system, small bursts are near-memory speed)
 - essentially no cost in the expected case (when lightly used, one small file)

-Text is Great
+Newline Terminated Text is Great

-- newline terminated text
+- very simple, very fast
-  - simple, fast, efficient, universal
+- universal
 - wealth of tools to manipulate

-Usage Policy
+Usage Convention

-- app appends to journal file the data it would have sent directly, tagged with a unique id.
+- app serializes and appends to journal file the data it would have sent directly, tagged with a unique id.
 Appends use LOCK_EX to allow multiple writers.
-- separate thread reads journal file and sends data to internal service
+- separate thread reads the journal file and sends data to internal service
-  - rename journal to cease appends (app starts appending to new journal)
+  - rename journal to cease appends (app creates new journal file to append to)
-  - upload old journal file and remove it
+  - upload old journal file contents
+  - remove old journal file
   - repeat
-  - (if previous journal file exists, re-send it first)
+  - (if a previous old journal file already exists, upload it first, then repeat)

 Benefits